-Important Dates for the Krul family
+Early History of the Krul family

 This web page shows only a small excerpt of our Krul research.
 Another 40 words (3 lines of text) covering the years 1563, 1609, 1797, 1848 and 1837 are included under the topic Early Krul History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Krol, Krolls, Krols, Croll, Krole and others.